-Naturally, in the context, pedagogy as a knowledge with a vocation for leading educational praxis was to be no exception.
-The pedagogy prevalent in Spain in the first third of the 20th century would have to be replaced by one more current with post-war values.
+Naturally, in this context, pedagogy as a type of knowledge with a vocation for leading educational praxis was to be no exception.
+The pedagogy prevalent in Spain in the first third of the 20th century would soon be replaced by one more current with post-war values.

 In this process of substitution, the recently founded Spanish Pedagogical Society and the journal Bordón played a relevant role in how the new pedagogical orientation was introduced and developed.
 One of its chief components was the adoption of the empirical method of research in the field of education.

 Below is a brief chronology that covers the Spanish Pedagogical Society´s main achievements from its creation in 1949 up until 2019:

 The Sociedad Española de Pedagogía (Spanish Pedagogical Society, SEP) is founded within the Spanish National Research Council (CSIC), the seedbed for experimental research in pedagogy.